Gaurav1251/Devops_Tasks/Terraform/README.md

 **Read the Instructions: Open the README.md in the task folder and follow the steps.**

-    Run the Scripts (if applicable): If the task includes a script (script.sh), you can execute it:
+    Run the Scripts (if applicable): If the task includes a script (script.tf), you can execute it:

-    ./script.sh
+    ./script.tf

  **Refer to the PDF: If provided, view the demonstration.pdf for a visual guide.**